felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/reading-with-finger.png" position="center" caption="" >}}
 {{< figure src="/img/reading-with-finger.jpg" position="center" caption="" >}}

-However, I found that I never really used this to by advantage.
+However, this method of tracking progress never felt right to me.
 I can't really pinpoint why; maybe it has something to do with the fact that it requires moving the entire arm to reach the full width of the page, or maybe it's just that I don't appreciate the friction of the page on the